dlaub123/Music-Analyzer/README.md

 ---

-## 🛠️ Tech Stack & Developer Setup for LINUX and Mac
+## 🛠️ Tech Stack & Developer Setup for LINUX and Mac (and Windows fans of command line tools)

 If you want to modify the source code or build the executable yourself use the following configuration: